xray-imaging/DMagic/README.txt

-run 'dmagic init' and then edit the [site] and [local] sections of ~/dmagic.conf with beamline-specific values (globus-server-uuid, experiment-type, globus-message-file, primary/secondary contact badges and emails, tomoscan-prefix, tomolog-home, plus [local] analysis host and top-dir).
+run 'dmagic init' and then edit the [site] and [local] sections of ~/dmagic.conf with beamline-specific values (globus-server-uuid, experiment-type, globus-message-file, primary/secondary contact badges and emails, tomoscan-prefix, tomolog-home, plus [local] data-host and data-top-dir).

 Full per-beamline lookup table (with Globus UUIDs and staff contacts for 2-BM, 7-BM, and 32-ID) and instructions for adding a new beamline are in